Maria of Yugoslavia: Early life

-In 1914, after the death of Carol I, her parents became King and Queen of Romania, and Maria moved with them to Romania, which became her new home country.
+In 1914, after the death of King Carol I, her parents became King and Queen of Romania, and Maria moved with them to Romania, which became her new home country.
 During World War I, she worked as a nurse with her mother, along with her two sisters.
-Although plump, Maria was a noted beauty in her youth and resembled her sister Elisabeth.
+Although plump, Maria was a noted beauty in her youth and resembled her sister, Elisabeth.

-The family spent their vacations at Peleș Castle near Sinaia.
-In 1922, the future Alexander I of Yugoslavia was invited to Peleș Castle, and introduced to Maria.
+The family spent their holidays at Peleș Castle near Sinaia.
+In 1922, King Alexander I of Yugoslavia was invited to Peleș Castle, and introduced to Maria.
 Maria and Alexander fell in love, and were engaged with the support of Maria's father Ferdinand I.

 Queen

 Maria married Alexander I, second King of Serbs, Croats and Slovenes, in Belgrade on 8 June 1922.
 The wedding took place at the Saint Michael's cathedral.
 The wedding was given big international publicity at the time.
-Since Maria was related to the British Royal House, the British Crown was represented by the Duke of York, who attended the wedding as witness.
+Since Maria was related to the British royal family, the British Crown was represented by the Duke of York, who attended the wedding as witness.